infochimps-labs/ironfan/README-checklist.md

 * *DO NOT* use `include_recipe` unless putting it in the role would be utterly un-interesting.
 You *want* the run to break unless it's explicitly included the role.
   - *yes*: `java`, `ruby`, `provides_service`, etc.
   - *no*:  `zookeeper:client`, `nfs:server`, or anything that will start a daemon

+* `include_recipe` statements should only appear in recipes that are entry points.
+The `redis::server` recipe calls `include_recipe 'runit'`
+* If a recipe is meant to be the primary entrypoint, it *should* include default, and it should do so explicitly: `include_recipe 'foo::default'` (not just 'foo').

 Remember: ordinary cookbooks describe systems, roles and integration cookbooks coordinate them.